International Database Engineering and Applications Symposium conference 2017

 Prof Omer Rana, Cardiff University

-A version of the proceedings to be distributed to the conference attendees would be prepared by BytePress.
+A version of the proceedings, prepared by BytePress, to be distributed to the conference attendees.

-The conference organisers are the University of the West of England, Bristol, England and Concordia University, Montreal, Canada; with the cooperation of ACM, BytePress.org and ConfSys.org.
+The conference organisers are UWE Bristol and Concordia University, with the cooperation of ACM, BytePress.org and ConfSys.org.